David-Vandensteen/genetic-algorithm-experiment/README.md

 # genetic-algorithm-experiment

-Some draft code here for testing genetic algo.
+Some draft code here for "playing" with genetic algorithm and heuristic method.

-The **lua\super_mario_bros.lua** is an agent for FCEUX who play at Super Mario Bros. (currently he "learn" and finish the first level)

-For progress, the agent gets a minimum info about the game (only Mario position, level number, world number)

-Here a Youtube video :
+I'm writing **HAL** a multigame agent which try to finish some games on the **Nintendo NES** console ...
+Currently, he learn: **Space Harrier**, **Afterburner**, **Gradius**

+The agent try, retry and evolve some solutions.
+He have a minimal information about the game (just a memory reading for the dead value)
+He put pad control over the [FCEUX](http://www.fceux.com) Lua library.
+(he does not "see" the game:  collision, enemies ...)

+Training session:

+You need [FCEUX](http://www.fceux.com) and the games roms.
+ - Launch [FCEUX](http://www.fceux.com) with the rom
+ - Load hal.lua script
+ - You can pass the argument "**normal**" for a realtime speed emulator